 Columbus is a wonderfully inexpensive place to call home.
-You can rent a two-bedroom apartment in Columbus for an average of just $720 a month.
-The vacancy rate in Columbus is on the high side of normal at 8.6 percent, meaning it's not too hard to find an apartment either.
+While some neighborhoods are even more affordable than others, two-bedroom apartments in Columbus rent for an average of just $720 a month.
+The vacancy rate in Columbus is on the high side of normal at 8.6 percent, meaning your search for apartments in Columbus should be relatively simple.
 In general, you'll enjoy a low cost of living here.
 Your money goes ten percent farther in Columbus than it would elsewhere in the country on average.

 Work & Play in Columbus Ohio

 Columbus' diverse economy allows it weather recessions well.
 This has held true for over a century.
 Industries in Columbus include education, government, insurance, banking, fashion, defense, aviation, food, logistics, steel, energy, medicine, hospitality, retail, and technology.
 Additionally, the world's largest private research foundation, Battelle Memorial Institute, calls this city home.
 So regardless of whether you just graduation from Ohio State University or you’re moving to Columbus to start your career, this city has all the opportunity you could hope for.

 If you're looking to head out on the town in Columbus, you'll find options to suit most tastes.
 If you're into classical entertainments, there's the Columbus Museum of Art, the Wexner Center for the Arts, the Columbus Symphony Orchestra, and the Actors Theatre of Columbus.
 If you've got inquiring young minds in tow, try the Center of Science and Industry or the Columbus Zoo and Aquarium.
 If you want to rock out, concert venues in Columbus include Nationwide Arena, the Jerome Schottenstein Center, and Newport Music Hall.
 Whether your main focus is work or play, you’ll find apartments in Columbus that are surrounded by the things you spend your time doing.